F W Neeve’s Shop in Church Street. Postcard courtesy of Carol Ewin

 Ten years earlier, the 1901 census finds grocer & draper Frederick (listed as ‘Fred’) and Alice living in the Street, Honing.
 Then aged 20, nephew George Jackson is aleady living with the couple along with Alice’s widowed mother, 80 year old Ipswich born Mary A Flowerdew.
 The household also has a 12 year old domestic servant, Alice Hubbard.

 In 1901, Frederick is said to be aged 35 and Alice 45 – some 10 years older than Frederick.
 Ten years later (1911), the age gap on the census return has been reduced to just three years!
 Further, at the time of their marriage, the age difference between the couple was just four years.
-However, it is not unusual to find discrepancies in the ages of people on census returns and other documentation.
+However, it is not unusual to find discrepancies in the ages of people listed on census returns and other documentation.
 Sometimes, and for various reasons, people were not always truthful when it came to their age.

 Marriage at St Nicholas, Great Yarmouth

 27 year old grocer Frederick William Neeve of Erpingham married 31 year old spinster, Alice Jane Flowerday, in the Parish Church of St Nicholas, Great Yarmouth on February 23rd, 1892.
 Alice, of 10 Arundel Road, Great Yarmouth, was the daughter of coal dealer, Joseph Flowerday.
-The couple, along with their witnesses, William and Jane Kerrison, signed the marriage register.

 The census return of 1911 mentions that Frederick was born in Great Yarmouth.
 However, the census of 1901 indicates that Frederick was uncertain of his place of birth, but that it may have been Suffolk.